AlaskaAirlines/ods-toast/README.md

 ## Toaster

 It is recommended that you use the bundled [Toaster.js](docs/Toaster.md) tool to display and manage toasts on a given screen.
+[Toaster.js](docs/Toaster.md) is a optional utility class containing logic for managing toasts.

 ### Design Token CSS Custom Property dependency